 Smith goes on to explain the process mirrors car maintenance.
 “Just as a vehicle mechanic would bring the need for oil changes and routine tune-ups to the owner’s attention.
 There is no difference.
 Mechanical devices need maintenance or they will stop working and have shorter lifespans.”

-So just because your system was working well last season doesn’t mean it doesn’t need its yearly tune-up.
-The real matter is it needs maintenance now, and every year prior to the peak heating and peak cooling season.
+So just because your heating and air conditioning equipment was working well last season doesn’t mean it doesn’t need its yearly tune-up.
+The real matter is it needs maintenance now, and each year prior to the peak heating and peak cooling season.
 Bob Brown Service Experts’s fall promotion is going on now and you can save on a seasonal Precision tune-ups by calling 623-243-4517 today.